“Can’t I just take some tablets for this? Do I need surgery?”

 As you can see, all these complications with the high potential of turning worse has piqued doctors’ curiosity on treating it efficiently and swiftly.
 So far, the best option that has been seen is surgery.
 Surgical treatment involves removing the gallbladder itself which ensures that the condition will not turn long-term or recur.

 Keyhole surgery is the preferred surgical method these days because of the quick recovery period and low complications.
-Most patients remark on the immediate relief from the pain they experience after the surgery, not to mention, the long term relief from the queasiness associated with gallstones.
-Dr. Rengan will advise you on the right way to go about things.
+Most patients remark on the immediate relief from pain they experience after the surgery, not to mention, the long term relief from the queasiness associated with gallstones.
+Dr Rengan will advise you on the right way to go about things.

 We will consider postponing surgery or alternative options in patients who are considered high-risk for surgery (eg. very old, many other diseases, poor heart conditions, etc).
 However, remember that the overall mortality rate from laparoscopic cholecystectomy has been shown to be as low as 0.06% in a broad population.
-As such, all studies at the present point towards surgery as being the best option for the treatment of symptomatic gallstones.
+As such, all studies at present point towards surgery as being the best option for the treatment of symptomatic gallstones.

 Dr. Rengan is a senior and top laparoscopic surgeon in Chennai who has been performing laparoscopic gallbladder surgeries for the past 30 years.